jeff5/very-slow-jython/src/site/sphinx/treepython/ast_java.rst

 While it is feasible to write this by hand, it would be nicer if Python could generate it from the source.
+It can, of course.
-Basically, the technique is to use an alternative pretty-printer for the AST.
+The technique is to use an alternative pretty-printer for the AST.
 The function call ``astutil.pretty_java(tree)`` turns the AST of the sample program into: